 There are specific types of nectar plants that attract butterflies more than others.
 Butterflies are particularly attracted to red, yellow, orange, pink and purple blooms with short flower tubes.

-6. Don’t use mixed seed, plants large groups of the same plant.
+6. Don’t use mixed seed, plant large groups of the same plant.

 Since butterflies are attracted to certain colors, it’s recommended that you plant large clusters of the same plant so they can be found by pollinators more easily.
 You can still combine more than one plant in each planter, just be sure each plant has its own space.
 Avoid alternating plants or using mixed wildflower seeds.
 Your pollinators will appreciate being able to find large bunches of each plant you add to your container garden.